maruware/ecs-overrides/README.md

 WIP

 This is a CLI tool for printing ecs overrides JSON string.
-It is used on executing [ecs run-task command](https://docs.aws.amazon.com/cli/latest/reference/ecs/run-task.html).
+It is supposed to be used on executing [ecs run-task command](https://docs.aws.amazon.com/cli/latest/reference/ecs/run-task.html).

 ## Usage